btruhand/twitter-stream-sentiment-analysis/docs/RUNNING.md

 docker-compose up -d
 ```

-This will spawn docker containers in the background.
+This will spawn docker containers in the background (give it several seconds).
 You can check the running containers by doing
 ```bash
 docker container ls
 ```